 Abbe Mermet wrote the seminal book Principles and Practice of Radiesthesia.
-This classic was first published in France fifty years ago and details the fruits of forty years research and application in Radiesthesia or dowsing.
+This classic was first published in France fifty years ago and details the fruits of forty years’ research and application in radiesthesia or dowsing.
 The book shares his observations and comments on dowsing for water, mineral prospecting and diagnosing disease.
 Abbe Mermet gave advice on how to use a pendulum and aided in missing persons cases.

-He proved material placed inside the pendulum emits a vibration or radiation field increasing the pendulums sensitivity to other emanations in the environment both locally and at a distance.
+He proved material placed inside the pendulum emits a vibration or radiation field, thereby increasing the pendulum’s sensitivity to other emanations in the environment both locally and at a distance.

-He also proved these “vibrations” could be transmitted to other people.
+Abbe Mermet also proved these “vibrations” could be transmitted to other people.
 The bulk of his work, written if French, is the framework of modern day’s European School of Dowsing.

-Abbe Mermet’s novel ideas and research established dowsing or Radiesthesia as a respectable science.
+Abbe Mermet’s novel ideas and research established dowsing or radiesthesia as a respectable science.

 7.5 cm / 6.5 gm – (2.95″ / 0.23 oz)